johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-05.md

 The primary function of a network is to transport and deliver packets according to service level objectives.
 Understanding both where and why packet loss occurs within a network is essential for effective network operation, with device-reported packet loss providing the most direct signal for identifying customer impact.
 To effectively automate network operations, operators must be able to detect anomalous packet loss, determine its root cause, and apply appropriate mitigation actions.
 While certain types of packet loss, such as policy-based discards, are intentional, precise classification of packet loss is crucial both to ensure that anomalous packet loss is easily detected and that the right action or sequence of actions is taken to mitigate the impact, as taking the wrong action can make problems worse.
 For example, taking a congested device out of service can make congestion worse by moving the traffic to other links or devices, which are already congested.

-Existing metrics for reporting packet loss, such as ifInDiscards, ifOutDiscards, ifInErrors, and ifOutErrors defined in {{?RFC1213}} and {{?RFC8343}}, are insufficient for several reasons.
+Existing metrics for reporting packet loss, such as ifInDiscards, ifOutDiscards, ifInErrors, and ifOutErrors defined in MIB-II {{?RFC1213}} and the YANG Data Model for Interface Management {{?RFC8343}}, are insufficient for several reasons.
 First, they lack precision; for instance, ifInDiscards aggregates all discarded inbound packets without specifying the cause, making it challenging to distinguish between intended and unintended discards.
 Second, these definitions are ambiguous, leading to inconsistent vendor implementations.
 For example, in some implementations ifInErrors accounts only for errored packets that are dropped, while in others, it includes all errored packets, whether they are dropped or not.
 Many implementations support more discard metrics than these, however, they have been inconsistently implemented due to the lack of a standardised classification scheme and clear semantics for packet loss reporting.
 For example, {{?RFC7270}} provides support for reporting discards per flow in IPFIX using forwardingStatus, however, the defined drop reason codes also lack sufficient clarity to facilitate automated root cause analysis and impact mitigation, e.g., the "For us" reason code.

 This document defines an information model for packet loss reporting which addresses these issues, providing precise classification of packet loss causes to enable accurate automated mitigation and supporting different data model implementations while maintaining consistency through clear semantics.